cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-algorithm.md

 ## Proposal Time

-PBTS computes for a proposed value `v` the proposal time `v.time`, with bounded difference to the actual real-time the proposed value was generated.
+PBTS computes, for a proposed value `v`, the proposal time `v.time` with bounded difference to the actual real-time the proposed value was generated.
-The proposal time is read from the clock of the process that proposes a value for the first time, its original proposer.
+The proposal time is read from the clock of the process that proposes a value for the first time, which is its original proposer.

 With PBTS, therefore, we assume that processes have access to **synchronized clocks**.
-The proper definition of what it means can be found in the [system model][sysmodel], but essentially we assume that two correct processes do not simultaneous read from their clocks time values that differ more than `PRECISION`, which is a system parameter.
+The proper definition of what it means can be found in the [system model][sysmodel], but essentially we assume that two correct processes do not simultaneously read from their clocks time values that differ by more than `PRECISION`, which is a system parameter.

 ### Proposal times are definitive